sframe-wg/sframe/draft-ietf-sframe-enc.md

 ciphertext.
 When SFrame is applied per-frame, the SFrame ciphertext representing an encrypted frame will span several packets, with the header appearing in the first packet and the authentication tag in the last packet.
-It is the responsibility of the application to ensure that these packets are arranged in the correct sequence in order for decryption to succeed.
+It is the responsibility of the application to reassemble an encrypted frame from individual packets, accounting for packet loss and reordering as necessary.

 ## SFrame Header